rocketmark/CorridorKey/docs/testing_plan.md

 ## Guiding Principle

-The goal is not to find gaps to fill — it is to prove that the explicit design decisions and documented properties in this codebase actually hold.
+The goal is not to find gaps to fill.
+It is to prove that the explicit design decisions and documented properties in this codebase actually hold.
 The developers have made deliberate choices (the gamma inconsistency in third-party paths, the MPS fallback behavior) that are already documented and tested.
 We are not here to second-guess those.
 We are here to write tests that confirm the things the documentation *claims* are true.

 ---